Neel-Jogani/Plucking-Mangoes/README.md

-# Plucking-Mangoes
+# Plucking Mangoes
-Pluck off the mangoes by throwing stones
+it is the season of summer